yereverluvinunclebert/Panzer-Storage-Gauge-VB6/README.md

     End Function

  There are some other bits of code used for formatting the results that you will need.
 Just dig into the code of this desktop gauge to find the above and it will become apparent which other bits you require.
+ Hope the code is useful to anyone else building system metric utilities using VB6/VBS/VBA/TwinBasic.

  ![panzer-storagephoto-1000](https://github.com/yereverluvinunclebert/Panzer-Storage-Gauge-VB6/assets/2788342/f7f27729-f2cc-4935-8382-34d8da8dde88)